-Healthier Double Chocolate Chip Muffins are the best thing that happened to breakfast at our house!
-More nutrients and less calories than Costco’s!
+Healthy Chocolate Chip Muffins are the best thing to happen to breakfast at our house!
+More nutrients and less calories than Costco’s popular muffins.
+And so easy to make!

 - Preheat oven to 350 degrees.
 In a large mixing bowl combine the bananas, applesauce, eggs, and sugar with a hand mixer until bananas are blended in well.